github/VisualStudio/README.md

 install.cmd
 ```

-Note, the script will only install in one instance of Visual Studio 2017 (Enterprise, Professional of Community).
+Note, the script will only install in one instance of Visual Studio 2017 (Enterprise, Professional or Community).

 ## More information